Milk Bread / Shokupan (食パン)

 To Make a Loaf

 8Line a loaf pan with parchment.
 Divide the dough into three equal pieces, gently flatten each piece, then roll it up tightly into a log and place them seam‑side down in the pan.
+Shaping affects texture.
+Rolling the dough into logs for a loaf creates the signature shokupan “pillowy pull.”
 Cover and let rise until the dough reaches the rim, 60–90 minutes.
-Preheat the oven to 350°F.

 Tip: Skip parchment paper if using pullman pan.